 If your favorite drink is no longer on the menu or you're craving a seasonal drink before (or after) its time, you can still order them.
 Martini said that baristas will make you a discontinued drink unless they don't have the ingredients.
 For example, you can order a sea salt mocha all year round, but they may not have the salt.

 You can get a pour-over coffee at every location.

-Coffee enthusiasts know: Pour-over is superior to the standard drip coffee.
+Coffee enthusiasts know: Pour-over is superior to standard drip coffee.
 But did you know you could get it at Starbucks, and not just the hipster coffee shop down the street?
 Martini says each store offers it, but it's not advertised on the menu.
-Remember it takes longer to make, so don't order it if you're in a rush.
+Remember, it takes longer to make, so don't order it if you're in a rush.